 - Veeam Agent detects Microsoft Exchange Server.

-Keep in mind that Veeam Agent performs the backup, but all pre-/post-backup operations are performed by the Exchange writer that is available on any Microsoft Exchange Server.
-To learn more, see this Microsoft article.
+Keep in mind that Veeam Agent performs the backup, but all pre-/post-backup operations are performed by the Exchange VSS Writer that is available on any Microsoft Exchange Server.
+To learn more about Exchange VSS Writer, see this Microsoft article.

 - Veeam Agent detects that server added to the backup scope is a part of a DAG.

 - For a regular DAG, Veeam Agent gets the list of all DAG servers and adds these servers to the backup job.

 If a set of servers included in a regular DAG changes between the job runs, Veeam Agent changes the backup scope accordingly.